rhaiscript/book/src/patterns/singleton.md

 let ast = engine.compile(script)?;
 ```

-### Push Constant Command Object into Custom Scope and Run AST
+### Push constant command object into custom scope and run AST

 ```rust no_run
 let bunny: SharedBunny = Rc::new(RefCell::new(EnergizerBunny::new()));